frankiejl/returnofthejedi/README.md

 FROM alpine:3.8

-CMD ["echo", "Hello Intro to DevOps course for 2020!!!"]
+CMD ["echo", "Hello Intro to DevOps course for 2020 in October!!!"]